Adverse Reactions to Helpful Supplements

 If you’ve already been gluten, dairy, sugar, and caffeine free and still react to liver support, there’s a chance a nutrient deficiency may be to blame.

-In my experience, the main reason why people have an adverse reaction, and only about 5% of people do, is because of magnesium deficiency.
-If you are irritated, anxious, experience insomnia, menstrual cramps, leg cramps, pain or constipation, you are likely magnesium deficient.
+In my experience, the main reason why people have an adverse reaction, and only about 5 percent of people do, is because of magnesium deficiency.
+If you are irritated, anxious, experience insomnia, menstrual cramps, leg cramps, pain or constipation, it may be due to magnesium deficiency.
 Taking a magnesium citrate supplement can help tremendously.
 Most importantly, the citrate version of magnesium has a slight laxative effect, making sure we are clearing our bowels properly and not recirculating the toxins.
-Interestingly, magnesium becomes depleted as toxins begin to leave the body, so please note that magnesium requirements may increase while taking liver support supplements.

-Troubleshooting: How to mitigate the side effects with diet and supplements
+Troubleshooting: How to Mitigate the Side Effects with Diet and Supplements

 There are lots of strategies you can implement to mitigate the side effects of detoxification with the help of supplements, as well as dietary and lifestyle changes.